 Grandval is an elegant stone maison de maître or family villa, situated on the edge of a plateau with spectacular views over the valley of the river Séoune and the rolling countryside of Southwest France.
-There are four double bedrooms, two on the ground floor and two upstairs, to sleep up to 10 guests.
+There are four double bedrooms, two on the ground floor and two upstairs, to sleep up to 8 guests.
+In addition, there are two fold-up beds.
 The property's origins go back to the 12th century, and some of the old fortifications remain.

 The large garden contains shrubs, roses, trees, and a natural spring.
 A large lawn, with fields beyond, provide plenty of space for games, including golf shots.
 The plum trees offer a shady spot for relaxing with a cool glass of wine.

 The interior of the house is elegantly furnished.
 An entrance hall with a flagstone floor leads to a large baronial-style salon with exposed stone walls and a high oak-beamed ceiling.
 Sofas and armchairs surround a white stone fireplace, and a long oak dining table is lit by an overhead chandelier.
 An imposing bookcase covers the entire length of one wall.
 French windows lead out onto the east terrace.

 Off the hallway, the spacious French kitchen has a glass table which seats up to 12, with French windows opening onto the pool terrace.
 A quiet study connects to a small south-facing balcony with a secluded table for two.